The Evangelical Free Church of America is an association of autonomous churches united around these theological convictions:

 In addition to this Statement of Faith (SOF), City Church has formal positions on theological and moral issues not specifically addressed in the SOF.
 To review a document containing these positions, please pick up a physical copy on a Sunday morning or during our weekly office hours.

 The City Church community is for everyone regardless of your beliefs about the issues addressed in our SOF and position papers.
-However, those who pursue membership at City Church must be in alignment with our SOF, must be in alignment our positions on moral issues, and must agree not to teach against or cause division regarding the secondary theological issues we address in our position papers.
+However, those who pursue membership at City Church must be in alignment with our SOF, must be in alignment with our positions on moral issues, and must agree not to teach against or cause division regarding the secondary theological issues we address in our position papers.
 Additionally, those who wish to use the City Church facilities must use them in a manner that is in alignment with the City Church SOF and our formal positions on additional theological and moral issues.